Order of the Roll - Dungeons and Dragons Elf - Order of the Roll

 Pallid Elf

-The pallid elves are a mystical and insightful people with skin as pale as the moon.
+The Pallid Elves are a mystical and insightful people with skin as pale as the moon.
 They emerged from the Pallid Grove this century and wander the world with childlike curiosity.
+Many of them have colored hair in all the colors of the rainbow, such as green, blue, and orange.
+They also have freckles.
+They are also somewhat cheerful and kind, and more playful.